abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

    ```

-1. The above command will take approx. 45 mintues to get you deployment validated and showing you Azure Local cluster on Azure Portal.
+1. The above command will take approximately.
+45 minutes to get your deployment validated and show you the Azure Local cluster on the Azure Portal.

-1. You can navigate to Azure Portal and can see a new Azure Local resource created in your resource group.
+1. You can navigate to the Azure Portal and see a new Azure Local resource created in your resource group.

-1. Once the validation is completed, run the below command to start the creation of Azure Local.
-This command will take approx. 3 hrs to deploy your cluster.
+1. Once the validation is completed, run the command below to start the creation of Azure Local.
+This command will take approximately.
+3 hrs to deploy your cluster.

    ```
    New-AzResourceGroupDeployment -Name 'localcluster-deploy' -ResourceGroupName $env:resourceGroup -TemplateFile $TemplateFile -deploymentMode "Deploy" -TemplateParameterFile $TemplateParameterFile -OutVariable ClusterDeployment -ErrorAction Stop

    ```

-11. Once the deployment starts, you can navigate to Azure Portal, Select you Azure Local resource and select **Deployment** tab from the left side to see your deployment status.
+11. Once the deployment starts, you can navigate to the Azure Portal, select your Azure Local resource, and select the  **Deployment** tab from the left side to see your deployment status.

      ![](./media/deploymentstarted.png)